Back To Search Results

 Preparation

-DLTs are usually advanced under direct laryngoscopy guidance with the tip of the endobronchial lumen directed anteriorly.
-After the tip passes the vocal cords, the stylet is taken out, and the tube is rotated 90 degrees to the left or right side, depending on the type of DLT used.
-The tube is then advanced till resistance is encountered.
-A flexible bronchoscope (FOB) is then used to confirm the proper position of the DLT.
-It is usually first passed through the tracheal lumen.
-The balloon of the bronchial lumen should be visible beyond the carina without herniation into the trachea.
-The flexible bronchoscope is then passed through the bronchial lumen to ensure that it has not been advanced so far.
-Repeat FOB should be done whenever there is a change in the patient's position.
+DLTs are advanced under direct laryngoscopy with the endobronchial lumen directed anteriorly for placement.
+Once the tube passes the vocal cords, the stylet is removed, and the DLT is rotated 90 degrees toward the intended lung (left or right).
+The DLT is advanced until resistance is felt, and a flexible bronchoscope is used to verify proper placement.
+The flexible bronchoscope is initially inserted into the tracheal lumen, confirming that the bronchial balloon is visible beyond the carina without herniation.
+Next, the flexible bronchoscope is passed through the bronchial lumen to confirm the correct positioning.
+Reconfirmation with a flexible bronchoscope should occur whenever there is a change in the patient’s position.

 Technique or Treatment

-Pneumonectomy is usually performed through a posterolateral thoracotomy incision as it provides the best exposure.
-An incision is usually done at the level of the fourth or fifth intercostal space.
-Other approaches commonly used are the axillary and the anterior thoracotomy; however, they provide poor access to the posterior thorax.
-Hemi-clamshell and clamshell approaches are usually used for large tumors involving the apex of the upper lobe or the anterosuperior mediastinum.
+Pneumonectomy is usually performed through a posterolateral thoracotomy incision, as it provides the best exposure.
+The incision is generally made at the fourth or fifth intercostal space level.
+Other approaches commonly employed are the axillary and anterior thoracotomy, providing poor access to the posterior thorax.
+Hemiclamshell and clamshell approaches are usually used for large tumors involving the apex of the upper lobe or the anterosuperior mediastinum.

 The interest in minimally invasive lung surgery has significantly grown in the past few years.
 This includes video-assisted thoracoscopic surgery (VATS) and robotic-assisted thoracoscopic surgery (RATS).
-Surgery is usually done through one or more small incisions in the chest wall.
-This usually translates into lower morbidity and more favorable pain control when compared to open surgical approaches.
+Surgery is usually performed through 1 or more small incisions in the chest wall.
+This approach typically translates into lower morbidity and more favorable pain control when compared to open surgical approaches.
 In VATS, the surgeon holds the surgical instruments, while in RATS, the surgeon does not handle the instruments but can control all movements from the console.
-Compared to RATS, VATS is associated with a lower cost, less blood loss, and shorter operative time.[16]
+Compared to RATS, VATS is associated with a lower cost, less blood loss, and shorter operative time.[21]

-At the conclusion of surgery, two lung ventilation is resumed, and the patient is returned to the supine position.
-Bronchoscopy is done if needed.
-An arterial blood gas is usually drawn to ensure adequate oxygenation and ventilation, and the patient is extubated if deemed appropriate.
-Some patients may require continuous positive airway pressure (CPAP) or high flow nasal cannula (HFNC) after extubation.
-Such non-invasive ventilatory strategies improve oxygenation without increasing the incidence of complications.[20]
-If the patient is to remain intubated, DLT must be changed for a single lumen tube using a tube exchanger catheter.
+After surgery, the standard endotracheal tube is placed, and the patient is returned to the supine position.
+Bronchoscopy is performed if needed.
+An arterial blood gas is usually obtained to ensure adequate oxygenation and ventilation, and the patient is extubated if deemed appropriate.
+Some patients may require continuous positive airway pressure or a high-flow nasal cannula after extubation.
+Such noninvasive ventilatory strategies improve oxygenation without increasing the incidence of complications.[25]
+If the patient is to remain intubated, DLT must be changed to a single-lumen tube using a tube exchanger catheter.

 Complications